llllvvuu/interactive-inlay.nvim/README.md

 Currently the plugin just `vim.print`s the inlay hints (see `:messages`).
 Next, we need to:

 - [ ] Less bad detection of parameter inlay hints (maybe requires `inlay_tooltip_at_cursor_dwim`).
 But parameter tooltips are quite useless, so maybe this case isn't important.
+- [x] tooltip floating window MVP
-- [ ] Make the tooltip floating window.
-Is it better to show a combined tooltip or cycle through the label parts' tooltips?
-Leave it open to a config option?
+- [ ] combined hover/tooltip (or is it better to cycle through the label parts' tooltips? leave it open to a config option?)
 - [ ] Add a select menu to "click" on the label parts (how do we get there? press H twice? or separate hotkey?)
-- [ ] Add inlay hint code actions to the code actions list (maybe a null-ls source?).
+- [ ] Add inlay hint commands to the code actions list (maybe a null-ls source?).
 Or maybe don't do this and just add this to the select menu?
 - [ ] In VSCode there seem to be CodeLens inside the inlay hint tooltip, which is too giga-brain for me right now
+- [ ] Navigation between inlay hints (e.g. "]i", "[i", Telescope)
 - [ ] Mouse support?